andresantarosa/SignalR-Math-Game/README.md

 <br />
 	4 - Type dotnet run [Enter] - The solution will be compiled and executed.
 On the command output an localhost:PORT will be shown
 <br />
-	5 - Paste the address in a browser window and add /index.html to the url path
+	5 - Paste the address in a browser window and add /index.html or /index_angular.html (for AngularJS version) to the url path
 <br />
 	6 - Play!
 <br />